The Merchant Princes

+Cover art to The Family Trade, the first novel of the series.

 The Merchant Princes is a science fantasy and alternate history series of nine novels by British writer Charles Stross.
 In the series, there exist a number of parallel worlds, all of which are on the same geographical Earth but with different societies at different points of development.
 Members of a certain bloodline can travel between these worlds along with their immediate possessions.
 The series largely follows Miriam Beckstein, a technology journalist raised in a familiar "normal" Earth, who discovers she was born in a parallel world and is a member of this bloodline.
 She quickly becomes entangled in political maneuvering and assassination plots with her estranged family.
 Miriam uses modern technology and investigative journalism to attempt to stay a step ahead.

 The implications of this world-traveling ability are thoroughly explored by the series.
 The ability to take clothing and held items across allows a phenomenally lucrative import/export trade between worlds; wielders of this power have used it to become wealthy.
 Invaluable modern technology and medicine can be shipped to the feudal world; illegal drugs can be shipped in a world where the DEA has no power; and packages or messages that would take months to deliver by horseback can simply be mailed via FedEx in the modern world.
 This power has implications for security and crime as well, since it is now possible to commit a crime then disappear into thin air, and difficult to lock someone up in any effective manner.
 It also means there is immense social pressure on members of the genetic bloodline to breed with other compatible members to increase the likelihood of the ability manifesting.

 The first six novels in the series were released from 2004 to 2010, and take place in 2002–2004 of an alternate present.
 The books were later re-released in 2014 as A Merchant Princes Omnibus, a trilogy of three books with each book a combination of two of the original novels: The Bloodline Feud (books 1 and 2), The Traders' War (books 3 and 4), and The Revolution Trade (books 5 and 6).
 The re-release also included a considerable amount of editing and rewriting by Stross, although no major plot changes.
 A new trilogy began in 2017 with the release of Empire Games featuring new characters and updating the year in-setting to 2020.

 The first three novels of the series collectively won the Sidewise Award for Alternate History in 2006.
 The series was also nominated for the 2022 Hugo Award for Best Series.